-Want to know all about the Zero Waste lifestyle?
+Want to know all about the zero waste lifestyle?
 Then you've come to the right place!
-Who preferably live sustainably If you want to live a waste-free life, you can't avoid reducing the amount of waste generated by your own lifestyle.
+Those who prefer live sustainably If you want to live waste-free, you have to reduce the amount of waste you produce.
 But how exactly do you live as waste-free as possible?
-The people in the growing, environmentally friendly and waste-avoiding Zero Waste movement live it.
+People in the growing, environmentally friendly and waste-avoiding zero waste movement are leading the way.

-In this article, I would like to explain to you exactly what is behind the "Zero Waste" lifestyle - from the definition, benefits, rules and a useful basic equipment, to valuable tips for practical implementation in everyday life.
+In this article, I would like to explain exactly what is behind the "zero waste" lifestyle - from the definition, benefits, rules and useful basic equipment to valuable tips for practical implementation in everyday life.
 Let's go!

-Here you can find a short overview of the article in advance:
+Here you can find a brief overview of the article in advance:

 Definition: What is the Zero Waste movement?

-Zero Waste literally means "Zero garbage".
-The aim of the movement is, to produce no waste at all at some point with one's own way of life, in order to natural resources of the earth and preserve a clean planet for future generations.
+Zero waste literally means "Zero waste".
+The aim of the movement is, to produce no waste at all at some point with one's own way of life, in order to Earth's natural resources and preserve a clean planet for future generations.

-So the idea is to prevent the waste from being created in the first place, so that nature, above all saved from the non-biodegradable plastic waste and you don't have to fetch it from the environment at a later date.
+The aim is therefore to prevent waste from being produced in the first place, so that nature can be preserved above all. saved from non-biodegradable plastic waste and does not have to be laboriously removed from the environment later.

-"Invented" the way of life was the American woman Bea Johnsonwho purposefully turned her life around to eventually produce only enough trash each year with her family of four to fit in a small jam jar.
-She is considered with her book Happy life without garbage* as a pioneer of the Zero Waste movement.
+"Invented" the way of life was the American woman Bea Johnsonwho purposefully turned her life upside down so that she and her family of four only produce so little waste each year that it fits into a small jam jar.
+She is with her book Living happily without waste* as a pioneer of the Zero Waste movement.

 Where is the difference to a plastic free lifestyle?
-The Zero Waste movement also tries to avoid plastic waste, but generally any form of waste (so also food waste or electrical waste, for example).
+The Zero Waste movement also tries to avoid plastic waste, but generally any form of waste (including food waste or electrical waste, for example).

 Advantages: Why should you live "Zero Waste"?

-It takes people to lead the way!
-But for what reasons do we go in the direction in the first place?
-Before I present you the Zero Waste rules and tips for implementation, I would first like to give you the most important thing on the way: the necessary motivation for the Zero Waste lifestyle.
+We need people who lead the way!
+But why are we going in this direction in the first place?
+Before I introduce you to the zero waste rules and tips for implementation, I would first like to give you the most important thing: the necessary motivation for the zero waste lifestyle.

-Why should you live waste-avoidant?
-These overriding reasons speak for a change in your lifestyle and the conscious avoidance of waste:
+Why should you live a waste-avoiding life?
+These overriding reasons speak in favor of changing your lifestyle habits and consciously avoiding waste: